National Theatre in Belgrade: Post-war period

 After the 1964-1965 season ended, another reconstruction began, based on the plan of the architect Nikola Šercer.
 It included minor refurbishments of the Main Stage.
 In 1986, the National Theatre and the City of Belgrade opted for the new, necessary and detailed reconstruction of the, by now, almost completely unusable venue.
 The main architects who headed the project were Ljubomir Zdravković and Slobodan Drinjaković.
 The interior was designed by Milan Pališaški, façade and ornamental plastic was done by Branka Bremec, Dimitrije Ivančević and Zoran Badnjević, while the engineer Milenko Popović was entrusted with solving the problem with statics.
 The reconstruction lasted for 3 years and cost $4,5 million.

 The building was reopened in 1989, 120 years since it became operational.
 The building was fully reconstructed while the new annex was built in the direction of the Braće Jugovića Street, doubling the floor venue of the edifice.
 While the annex was built in the modern, glass style, the old section of the theatre actually regained its 1922 appearance.
 The annex has 5 floors above and 2 floors below the ground.
 The total floor area of the building is 18,500 m2, of which 17,000 m2 can be used.
 The architects projected special places for the future connections between the annex, now called the Working Building, and the possible new Opera and Ballet building on the Square Republic, across the Francuska Street.

 In August 2018 another reconstruction began.
 The façade will be reconstructed (removal of the parts prone to falling off, filling of the holes and damaged sections with the façade stone, replacement of the glass panels, etc.).
 Additionally, some interior works will be done, too, mostly concerning the reparation of the chairs and seats.
 The works should be finished by January 2019.

 Events of 1999

-During one of the toughest times in Serbian history, which is the 1999 NATO bombing, this theatre was the only one to open its doors to the public during the 78-day air raids.
+During the 1999 NATO bombings, this theatre was the only one to open its doors to the public in the 78 days of air strikes.
 For only 1 dinar, opera, plays and ballets were performed to the public.
-The performance times were very unusual, from 15:00 to 18:00.
-It was done because in that period of time there were not NATO air strikes on Belgrade.
-World well-known opera conductor, maestro Alberto Zedda, said once that during those horrible days Belgrade Opera was proudly writing the most dignified pages of history of world opera.
+The performance times were from 15:00 to 18:00 because there were no bombings at these hours.